Back to All Events

 There is also the famous saying “You are not required to finish the work, yet neither are you permitted to desist from it.”
 This is from Pirkei Avot or “The Ethics of the Fathers” (sometimes called “The Sayings of the Fathers”), a collection of wisdom from the Jewish Talmudic sages.
 This saying is attributed to Rabbi Tarfon, who lived and taught 2,000 years ago.

 The Mahayana path of Buddhism points to everyone being in the same boat and interconnected, which means that none of us can get enlightened (wake up to what is) until we all get there.
-So the path of the bodhisattva asks each of us to think of others, and put others before ourselves until all have attained enlightenment.
+So the path of the Bodhisattva asks each of us to think of others, and put others before ourselves until all have attained enlightenment.

 How are these two paths related?
 Join Reb Judith and Basha in a conversation about the similarities and differences between the two.